Bindhiyasangeetha/ScrewFast/src/content/products/en/item-f303.md

 ---
-title: "SF-FN F303"
-description: "Hex Bolts"
+title: "Vocational and Technical Programs Abroad"
+description: "Your Guide to Practical Skills and Career Readiness"
 main:
-  id: 4
+  id: 5
   content: |
-    Introducing the SF-FN F303 Hex Bolts – the perfect choice for heavy-duty fastening applications.
-Crafted with precision and durability in mind, these hex bolts provide the strength and reliability you need for your toughest projects.
+    Welcome to your essential guide to vocational and technical programs abroad.
+This resource is designed for students seeking practical, hands-on education in various trades and technical fields, providing crucial information on program offerings, application processes, and essential tips for career success.
-  imgCard: "@/images/product-image-4.avif"
+  imgCard: "@/images/voc1.jpg"
-  imgMain: "@/images/product-image-main-4.avif"
+  imgMain: "@/images/voc1.jpg"
-  imgAlt: "Mockup boxes of hex bolts"
+  imgAlt: "Mockup of vocational program resources"
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"
-    title: "Description"
+    title: "Overview"
   - id: "tabs-with-card-item-2"
     dataTab: "#tabs-with-card-2"
-    title: "Specifications"
+    title: "Key Programs"
   - id: "tabs-with-card-item-3"
     dataTab: "#tabs-with-card-3"
-    title: "Blueprints"
+    title: "Financial Aid"
 longDescription:
-  title: "Heavy-Duty Fastening Solutions"
+  title: "Comprehensive Guide to Vocational and Technical Programs"
   subTitle: |
-    The SF-FN F303 Hex Bolts are designed to handle the toughest fastening challenges with ease.
-Whether you're working on construction projects or heavy machinery, these hex bolts deliver the strength and reliability you need.
+    Our guide to vocational and technical programs abroad provides invaluable insights for students interested in developing practical skills for the workforce.
+With detailed information on various programs, institutions, and funding options, you’ll be well-prepared to advance your career.
-  btnTitle: "Contact sales to learn more"
+  btnTitle: "Contact us for more information"
   btnURL: "#"
 descriptionList:
-  - title: "Strength and Durability"
+  - title: "Diverse Program Offerings"
-    subTitle: "Constructed from high-quality materials, these hex bolts are built to withstand heavy loads and tough conditions."
+    subTitle: "Explore a wide range of vocational and technical programs in fields like healthcare, engineering, information technology, and skilled trades."
-  - title: "Precision Engineering"
+  - title: "Application Process Made Easy"
-    subTitle: "Engineered with precision-cut threads and exact specifications, ensuring a tight and secure fit every time."
+    subTitle: "Receive step-by-step guidance on application requirements, including necessary documents and deadlines."
-  - title: "Versatility"
+  - title: "Financial Support Options"
-    subTitle: "Suitable for a wide range of applications, from construction to machinery, providing versatile fastening solutions."
+    subTitle: "Learn about scholarships and funding opportunities available for international vocational students."
 specificationsLeft:
-  - title: "Material"
-    subTitle: "Made from premium-grade steel or alloy, offering exceptional strength and corrosion resistance."
-  - title: "Thread Design"
-    subTitle: "Precision-cut threads ensure optimal grip and reliability, even in high-stress environments."
-  - title: "Quantity"
-    subTitle: "Each set includes a sufficient quantity of hex bolts to tackle various projects and applications."
-  - title: "Sizes"
-    subTitle: "Available in a range of sizes to accommodate different project requirements, ensuring versatility and compatibility."
-specificationsRight:
-  - title: "Finish"
-    subTitle: "Finished with a protective coating to enhance corrosion resistance and extend service life."
-  - title: "Load Capacity"
+  - title: "Industry-Driven Curriculum"
-    subTitle: "Designed to meet or exceed industry standards for load-bearing capacity, ensuring reliable performance under heavy loads."
+    subTitle: "Understand the curriculum designed to meet current industry standards and workforce needs."
+  - title: "Hands-On Training"
+    subTitle: "Discover programs that emphasize practical experience, preparing you for immediate employment."
-  - title: "Certifications"
+  - title: "Cost of Living Considerations"
-    subTitle: "Compliant with relevant industry standards and certifications, guaranteeing quality and reliability."
+    subTitle: "Get insights into living expenses in various countries to help plan your finances effectively."
-  - title: "Applications"
+  - title: "Career Support Services"
-    subTitle: "Ideal for use in construction, machinery, automotive, and other heavy-duty applications that demand strong and reliable fastening."
+    subTitle: "An overview of services available to assist students in finding internships and job placements."
+tableData:
+  - feature: ["Resource", "Details"]
+    description:
+      - ["Vocational Programs", "Information on various vocational and technical programs offered by institutions worldwide."]
+      - ["Scholarships", "Comprehensive details on financial aid options for vocational studies."]
+      - ["Cost of Living", "Guidance on budgeting and living expenses while studying abroad."]
+      - ["Internship Opportunities", "Insights into available internships and work placements."]
+      - ["Application Strategies", "Expert tips for crafting successful vocational program applications."]
 blueprints:
-  first: "@/images/blueprint-1.avif"
+  first: "@/images/doc1.jpeg"
-  second: "@/images/blueprint-2.avif"
 ---